When thinking about the UK, what pops into your mind first?

 Chances are it’s vibrant London, England.
 With its iconic attractions, such as Big Ben and Buckingham Palace, as well as its black cabs and double-decker buses, London is not only one of the world’s most famous cities, but also a top international study destination.

-If studying in London is on your shortlist, here are nine top universities you should consider!
+If studying in London is on your shortlist, here are eight top universities you should consider!

 Coventry University London